POAS VOLCANO NATIONAL PARK in Costa Rica- Ultimate Guide

 The La Paz waterfall gardens are a great option to combine with a visit to Poas volcano

-Best time to visit Poas volcano
+What is the best time to visit Poas volcano?

 The best time of the day to visit Poas volcano is in the early morning because clouds usually roll in later in the morning.
-The best months to visit Poas volcano are January thru May as these are the dry months.
+The best months to visit Poas volcano are January through May as these are the dry months.
 Rainy season in this area begins in May until November, December.

 As always, the weather can change quickly and you are at a high elevation on Poas volcano.
 So bring an extra jacket for when the clouds roll in and temperatures drop.

-What to expect when visiting Poas volcano
+What to expect when visiting Poas Volcano

 The trail to Poas volcano crater rim

 The only trail that is consistently open in Poas National Park is the short 500-meter (0.3 mile) paved walking path.
-After not more than 10 minutes walking from the parking lot you will get to a large observation deck that overlooks the rim of the crater and Laguna Caliente, the blue green lake inside the crater.
+After not more than 10 minutes walking from the parking lot you will get to a large observation deck that overlooks the rim of the crater and Laguna Caliente, the blue-green lake inside the crater.
 There are several viewpoints but it’s unfortunately not possible to walk around the crater rim.
 You can only observe Poas crater from one side.

 What to prepare when visiting Poas volcano

-- Bring sunscreen or a hat on sunny days.
+• Bring sunscreen or a hat on sunny days.

-- The weather can change quickly and clouds can roll in fast at this height.
+• The weather can change quickly and clouds can roll in fast at this height.
 To be sure you can bring an extra jacket to be well prepared for sudden rain or cooler temperatures.

-- Given the volcanic activity, make sure to respect the rules and pay attention to the regulations and instructions given by the park guards.
+• Given the volcanic activity, make sure to respect the rules and pay attention to the regulations and instructions given by the park guards.
 This includes wearing a helmet and leaving the crater rim after 20 minutes.

 Where to stay near Poas volcano and other things to do

 If you want to stay close to Poas volcano then we can highly recommend staying at Poas volcano lodge.
-This beautiful hotel is only a 25 minutes drive to the entrance of Poas national park and offers beautiful spacious rooms including breakfast.
+This beautiful hotel is only a 25 minutes drive to the entrance of Poas National Park and offers beautiful spacious rooms including breakfast.

 Other things to do in the near surroundings are the La Paz waterfall gardens which are absolutely worth a visit.
 If you continue your journey further up north, then have a stop in Bajos del Toro to visit the impressive Catarata del Toro and the other beautiful waterfalls in the area.